DataDog/dd-opentracing-cpp/doc/configuration.md

 configuration option is that limit, in bytes.

 ### Span Sampling Rules
+_Note: Span sampling does not work yet, because the necessary Datadog Agent changes are not yet released._

 Span sampling rules allow spans to be sent to Datadog that otherwise would be dropped due to trace sampling.